 When I was done, I eyeballed the stain and used one coat of Shabby Paints Gelato in Dark Chocolate to get close to the original interior stain… except if you saw my Instagram post, it was pretty much dead on (Hooray for me- tee hee)

-There was a huge gap one door too where the wood was pulling apart.
+There was a huge gap on one door too where the wood was pulling apart.

 Then I got to cleaning and painting the outside.
 I used Shabby Paints Beach House and gave it a quick two coats.
 When my Overlays pieces arrived, I was completely impressed with the packaging.
 They were not going to be bent in transit unless someone really worked at it (this is AFTER I removed all the outer packaging)